Ministry to Young People

 St. Michael’s Youth Conference

 The idea of the St. Michael’s Youth Conference originated in Massachusetts in the mid-1960s.
-It was envisioned as a week-long retreat-like summer event where teens who had “graduated” from Sunday School and been confirmed could encounter a community where they could meet other young people their own age and continue exploring the faith at a more adult level, among thoughtful and sympathetic leaders.
-(Thus the event is called a “conference” rather than a “camp”, although it is not all seriousness; there is plenty of time for fun!)
+The aim of this annual conference is to provide an environment where high school-aged youth can grow in their faith, through teaching that is true to the Anglican tradition, and worship according to the Book of Common Prayer.
+It is envisioned as a week-long retreat-like summer event where teens who have “graduated” from Sunday School can encounter a community where they can meet other young people their own age and continue exploring the faith at a more adult level, among thoughtful and sympathetic leaders.

 The Cranmer Conference